 DON’T Forget to add text descriptions for graphics/images

 Some browsers may display your message incorrectly, or a user may choose not to view the pictures.
 Therefore, your message should be understandable even without images, and each of them should have a corresponding description which will be displayed in its place when needed.
+We think it is one of the most useful email marketing best practices.

-DO Let them opt out
+DO Let them opt-out

 Your email absolutely should include the unsubscription form.
 However, instead of leaving you altogether, offer the subscribers to point out the types of emails they don’t want to receive.
 This may save your list from shortening.
 Moreover, be creative with the unsubscription phrase as the typical ones may trigger spam filters.